haaking/haathumb/README.md

 And there is a lot of parameter in the file.

 Note.
 Images are progressive as default.
-You can change with conservative parametres.
+You can change with /conservative/ url parametres.